ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 4. **Confirm DSM 7 Setup and Restore Storage Pools**: After adjusting the drive settings, start DSM 7, verify its functionality, and restore your storage pools to retrieve saved datasets and storage structures per your setup preferences.

 ---

-Should you encounter any concerns or require clarification, don't hesitate to raise an issue in this repository.

----